Risks associated with the business

 - A significant proportion of the company’s revenues are derived from the UK supermarkets and an out-of-home distributor, and therefore inevitably come from a relatively small number of customers.
 The company mitigates this risk by developing sales in other sectors, such as out-of-home wholesalers and international, and taking out credit insurance where appropriate;

-- Increase in aggressive pricing and discounting by competitors as they respond to the squeeze on UK household incomes can impact the company’s sales volumes and market share.
-To mitigate this risk the company continually reviews its overall competitiveness in the market, incurs appropriate levels of promotional spend and focuses on promoting the distinctive elements of its brand; and
+- Competitive pricing and discounting in the hot beverages market can impact the company’s sales volumes and market share.
+To mitigate this risk the company continually reviews its overall competitiveness in the market, incurs appropriate levels of promotional spend and focuses on promoting the distinctive elements of its brand;